 Want to digitize your film, but you’re unsure if your film has any sound on it?
 That’s a common situation when it comes to 16mm, 8mm and Super8 film.
 Luckily, we have a quick and easy way for you to determine if your film has sound!

-However, a magnetic strip was created to the edge of some film where narration or music could be recorded (aka sound stripping).
+A magnetic strip was created on the edge of the e film where narration or music could be recorded (aka sound stripping).

 Although most 16mm home movies were shot without sound, there is a way to tell if your film has audio.
 If your 16mm film has sprockets on both sides, it is a silent film.
 If it has sprockets on one side and a rust colored strip that runs along the edge of the reel, you have sound!
 This strip denotes the magnetic portion where the audio is stored and it will run alongside the reel.
 For the 16mm, the magnetic strip will be on the opposite side of the sprockets.

-Did you know that Super8 was basically the hero of all film?
+Did you know that Super8 was basically the hero of all film sizes?
 The sprocket holes were made narrower just so the frame size could hold a larger image.
 Talk about image quality!

 Super8 film has a similar magnetic strip along the edge of the reel (next to the sprocket holes) and a thicker strip on the other side of the reel.

 If you have a Super8 film reel that only has the sprockets, then it is silent.

 Preserve your old home movies and memories by transferring them to digital video.No matter if your film has sound or not, you probably have some amazing home movies that you can relive again and again by bringing them into the digital age with Legacybox.

 Convert your old film reels to digital video formats today!